OUI Defense Attorney in Massachusetts

 A Massachusetts hardship license is often referred to as a “Cinderella license” or a “restricted license” and permits a driver to operate a motor vehicle during identical 12 hour periods 7 days a week and is available to OUI first offenders who meet the Registry of Motor Vehicles (RMV) requirements that they demonstrate that they have a real hardship.

-Quickly obtaining a hardship license – before employers and medical or educational providers penalize your absence – requires an understanding of how the district court and RMV work, including the legal and administrative steps that must be taken to put a driver back on the road well in advance of the expiration of the minimum 45-day suspension following a first offense OUI.
+Quickly obtaining a hardship license – before employers and medical or educational providers penalize your absence – requires an understanding of how the district court and RMV work, including the legal and administrative steps that must be taken to put a driver back on the road well in advance of the expiration of the minimum 45-day suspension following a first offense OUI in Massachusetts.

-If you have been arrested for OUI and your first priority is to obtaining a hardship license to ensure you can continue to work and travel, contact our office for a consultation.
+Call one of our OUI lawyers at 781.253.2049 or contact us online if you have been arrested for OUI and need to obtain a hardship license to ensure you can continue to work and travel.

 Can I Beat My OUI Charge?